 Date idea 6.
 Attend a “Wine & Paint” Night

 If you are introverted and looking for a calm and relaxing night, you should try this date idea.
-The idea is fun for the couple who want to mix and mingle with others.
+The idea is fun for couples who want to mix and mingle with others.
 Otherwise, you can recreate the idea at home with your partner and be creative.

 Related – Cure Shyness and Anxiety with this NEW course – Click Below